malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 ## 6. Test Coverage Improvement Plan

-To achieve 90%+ test coverage, focus on the following files in order of priority (lowest coverage first):

-1. `converter/model/keymap_model.py` (**91% covered, fully tested as of July 2024**)
-   - All model logic, methods, and edge cases are now exercised by unit tests.
-2. `converter/behaviors/hold_tap.py` (**100% covered, fully tested as of July 2024**)
-   - All logic, error handling, and conversion methods are now exercised by unit tests.
-3. `converter/behaviors/unicode.py` (**100% covered, fully tested as of July 2024**)
-   - All logic and conversion methods are now exercised by unit tests.
-4. `converter/transformer/holdtap_transformer.py` (**92% covered, fully tested as of July 2024**)
-   - All main logic, branches, and error cases are now exercised by unit tests.
-5. `converter/transformer/macro_transformer.py` (**48% covered**)
-   - Add tests for macro transformation logic, including edge cases and error handling.
-6. `converter/behaviors/sticky_key.py` (**54% covered**)
-   - Add tests for sticky key behavior logic and error handling.
-7. `converter/models.py` (**51% covered**)
-   - Add tests for all data models and their methods.
-8. `converter/behaviors/macro.py` (**63% covered**)
-   - Add tests for macro behavior logic and conversion.
-9. `converter/transformer/kanata_transformer.py` (**66% covered**)
-   - Add tests for Kanata transformation logic, especially for less common behaviors.
-10. `converter/kanata_converter.py` (**71% covered**)
-    - Add tests for Kanata output generation and error handling.
-11. `converter/error_handling/error_manager.py` (**68% covered**)
-    - Add tests for error manager logic, including all error types and logging.
-12. `converter/dts/error_handler.py` (**73% covered**)
-    - Add tests for DTS error handling, especially for edge cases.
-13. `converter/dts/preprocessor.py` (**77% covered**)
-    - Add tests for preprocessor logic, including all code paths and error handling.
-14. `converter/dts/extractor.py` (**77% covered**)
-    - Add tests for extractor logic, especially for complex keymap structures.
-15. `converter/dts/parser.py` (**83% covered**)
-    - Add tests for parser edge cases and error handling.
+To maintain 90%+ test coverage, periodically review coverage reports and add targeted tests for any new or changed code, especially for edge cases and error handling.
-16. `converter/dts/ast.py` (**91% covered**)
-    - Add tests for AST node methods and edge cases.

 **Step-by-step approach:**
-1. Start with `converter/model/keymap_model.py` and work down the list.
-2. For each file, identify untested functions, methods, and branches (see coverage report for missing lines).
+1. For each file, identify untested functions, methods, and branches (see coverage report for missing lines).
-3. Write targeted unit tests to cover missing logic, edge cases, and error handling.
+2. Write targeted unit tests to cover missing logic, edge cases, and error handling.
-4. Rerun coverage after each batch of tests to track progress.
+3. Rerun coverage after each batch of tests to track progress.
-5. Continue until all files are at or above 90% coverage.
+4. Continue until all files are at or above 90% coverage.

 ---